churris-x/churris-x/README.md

 ## Hello 👋

-I am a Full Stack JavaScript developer.
-Here is the stuff I know:
+I am currently a Full Stack JavaScript developer.
+I like understanding complex mechanisms and using them to make something real and tangible.

+My most recent project was a tool for myself to keep track of small code snippets I use a lot, the repositories are pinned and [here](https://resplendent-sopapillas-bd002a.netlify.app/) is the link to the deployed website.

 ### Frontend
 <p>